Rudynamite/Boty/README.md

 	is used to know the statistics (fast) of the user who executed this command.
 - b!jokes
 	is used to give jokes randomly when you want to look for a joke or have fun.
-- b!afk
-	is used to warn when a user is AFK.
 - b!invite
 	is used to want to invite Boty to another server.
 - b!links